 - Add the chicken to the egg, then coat it in the cornstarch mixture.

 - Add the olive oil to a large skillet over medium-high heat.

 - Add the chili pepper, garlic and coated chicken.

 - Cook the chicken until slightly brown on all sides.

 - Pour the honey sauce over the chicken, sauté 2-3 minutes.

 - Reduce the heat to low, cover the skillet and simmer for 6-8 minutes.

 - Top with the diced green onions and serve.

-- Spice level: this dish is both sweet and spicy, but if you’re sensitive to spice, remove the crushed red pepper flakes in the sauce and omit the chili pepper when pan frying the chicken.
+- This dish is both sweet and spicy.
+If you’re sensitive to spice, remove the crushed red pepper flakes in the sauce and omit the chili pepper when pan frying the chicken.